sftcd/openssl/esnistuff/echo.md

 - if using a psk whenever esni was ever in the frame, then only put that in the inner ch alongside the esni and don't put a psk in the outer ch at all

+## Tickets and Early data

+Now that PSK decryption seems to work, time to start playing with using tickets.
+To start I added early data handling to ``testclient.sh`` and ``testserver.sh`` but it didn't work - it did work ok without ESNI.
+With ESNI/ECHO, it fails - the early data is being rejected and we fall back to a full h/s.
+But it's not just early data - the ticket, while being presented and decrypted was not being used to abbreviate the h/s.

+To test this, I made a ``tick.sh`` that plays with tickets.
+If you run ``./tick.sh NONE`` it'll get and re-use a ticket with no ESNI/ECHO involved.
+Just ``./tick.sh`` tries to do the same using ESNI/ECHO.
+That fell back to a full h/s until I found that without ESNI there's a bit of looking ahead into the extension to detect a PSK in the (now outer) CH - that sets the ``s->hit`` in what was to me an unexpected way.
+When I eventually figured that out, I just set that before sucessfullly returning from ``tls_parse_ctos_psk()`` when I've processed an inner CH.